Dashboard Guide

 Link to section: How do tier credits work?How do tier credits work?

 Each tier provides free monthly credits awarded on the 1st of each month.
-For example, Tier 3 users get $2 free credits every month, while Tier 10 users get $1,000/month.
+For example, Silver (Tier 3) users get $2 free credits every month, while Obsidian (Tier 10) users get $1,000/month.

 Link to section: How do I upgrade my tier?How do I upgrade my tier?